SUMMARY

 WHERE DO I FIND IT?

-The First Letter of John is the twenty-third book in the New Testament.
+The First Letter of John is the 23rd book in the New Testament.
 It is the first of the three “Johannine Letters,” a collection of writings that share much in common with each other and with the Gospel of John.

 WHO WROTE IT?